Charles Abraham (bishop of Wellington): Family

 Abraham married in 1850 Caroline Harriet, daughter of Harriet Pepperell and Charles Palmer, 2nd Baronet, of Wanlip Hall, Leicestershire.
 Caroline "Cary" Abraham was a talented artist and cousin of Sarah Selwyn, the wife of Bishop George Selwyn.
 She died at Bournemouth on 17 June 1877.

-Their only son Charles Abraham and grandson Philip Abraham were also bishops.
+Their only son was Bishop Charles Abraham of Derby, and their grandson Philip Abraham was Bishop of Newfoundland.